scala-android/sbt-android/README.md

 an sbt-style project layout.
 This is incompatible with the built-in SDK configuration and doesn't load up into Eclipse easily either.

-* android-sdk-build does not include any direct device management support
+* android-sdk-plugin does not include any direct device management support
   * Personally, I develop on a remote linux server and download APKs when I need to try stuff out, so I normally don't need direct device access.
   * Adding wrappers around `adb` to automatically install and such should